gegeismeisme/PRIVACY_POLICY/PinDial.md

-# Privacy Policy (P0) — PinDial
+# Privacy Policy

-Effective date: 2025-12-21
+Effective date: 2026-01-05

-This Privacy Policy explains how **PinDial** (“the App”) handles information when you use it.
-PinDial is designed to be privacy-first and does **not** read your system contacts, call logs, or SMS.
+This Privacy Policy explains how PinDial (“the App”) handles information when you use it.

-If you have questions, contact: **qq260316514@gmail.com**

-## 1) What information the App handles
+## Summary

+- The App does **not** read your system contacts, call logs, or SMS.
+- Pins you create (phone number + map location) are stored **locally** on your device in **encrypted** storage.
+- You can export/import an **encrypted** backup file from the Settings screen.
+- Pro (optional, via Google Play in-app purchase): unlimited Pins + encrypted contact card export/import.
+- Reverse geocoding is optional; when enabled, selected coordinates are sent to a backend proxy and then to Google to resolve country/region names.

-### 1.1 Information you enter (stored on your device)
+## Information you provide

-PinDial lets you manually create and manage “pins” on a map.
-The App may store the following information **only on your device**:
+When you create a Pin, you may provide:

-- Contact name (optional)
+- Name (optional)
-- Phone number(s) (optional; contact phones and/or location-specific phones)
+- Phone number
 - Notes (optional)
 - Tags (optional)
-- Location coordinates you select on the map (latitude/longitude)
+- Location you select on the map (latitude/longitude)
-- Optional location labels / address notes you type
-- Optional region fields (e.g., country/administrative area) if reverse geocoding is enabled

-### 1.2 Information processed for map display

-To display map tiles, the App uses **Google Maps SDK for Android**.
-Your device will connect to Google’s services to load map content.

-### 1.3 Reverse geocoding (optional)

-If reverse geocoding is enabled in the build/configuration, the App may send the coordinates you selected to:

-- A reverse-geocoding endpoint you configure (if any), and/or
-- Google Geocoding API (via that endpoint)

-This is used only to derive human-readable region information (e.g., country/region).
-PinDial is intended to avoid storing reverse-geocoding inputs on a server beyond transient processing; however, you should review the hosting provider’s logging settings if you operate the endpoint.
+## How the App uses this information

+The App uses your Pins to:

+- Display markers on the map
+- Search Pins around a selected center point and radius
+- Open your phone dialer using `ACTION_DIAL` when you tap “Call”

+## In-app purchases

+If you choose to buy Pro, the purchase is processed by Google Play Billing.
+The App may query your purchase status (product ID and purchase token) from Google Play on your device to unlock Pro features and to restore purchases after reinstall.

+We do not receive or store your payment card details.

-### 1.4 What the App does **not** access
+## What the App does not access

-PinDial does not request or access:
+The App does not request or access:

-- Your system contacts
+- System contacts
 - Call logs
-- SMS / messages
+- SMS messages
-- Background location

-PinDial uses the system dialer via `ACTION_DIAL` and does not auto-call numbers.

-## 2) How the App uses information

-PinDial uses your information to:

-- Create, edit, and display your pins on a map
-- Search pins near a selected center point and radius
-- Let you open the system dialer for a stored phone number
-- Export and import encrypted backups you create manually
-- (Optional) display region information derived from reverse geocoding

-## 3) Sharing and third-party services
+## Third-party services

-PinDial does not sell your personal information and does not include ads in P0.

-The App relies on third-party services for core functionality:
+The App uses third-party services for core functionality:

-- **Google Maps SDK for Android** (map display and tile loading)
+- Google Maps SDK for Android (map display)
+- Google Play Billing (in-app purchases)
-- **Google Geocoding API** (only if reverse geocoding is enabled)
+- Google Geocoding API (only if reverse geocoding is enabled)

-When you tap “Dial”, the phone number is passed to your device’s dialer app to populate the dialing screen.
+These providers may process standard request metadata (for example, IP address) as part of providing the service.
+Please review their policies for details.

+## Reverse geocoding (optional)

+If reverse geocoding is enabled in your build/configuration, the App may send the coordinates of a Pin to:

+1) a backend proxy you control, and then
+2) the Google Geocoding API,
+   to obtain country/administrative area information for display.

+We do not store your Pins on our servers in P0.
+Network providers and third parties may process standard request metadata (for example, IP address) as part of providing the service.

-## 4) Data storage, encryption, and retention
+## Storage and retention

-### 4.1 On-device storage

-Your pin data is stored locally on your device and protected with encryption at rest (Android Keystore + AES-GCM).

-### 4.2 Manual backup export/import

-If you export a backup, PinDial creates an encrypted file protected by the password you choose.
-If you forget the password, the backup cannot be recovered.

-### 4.3 Retention

-Your data remains on your device until you delete it or uninstall the App.
+- Local storage: Pins are stored on your device until you delete them or uninstall the App.
+- System backups: Android system backup is disabled for this App.
+Use the in-app encrypted export feature for backups.

-## 5) Your choices and controls
+## Your choices

 You can:

-- Add and edit your data at any time
-- Export an encrypted backup and import it later
-- Delete individual entries
+- Delete individual Pins
-- Use “Clear all contacts” to remove all stored data from the device
+- Clear all contacts from Settings
-- Uninstall the App to remove local data
+- Export/import an encrypted backup file

-## 6) Security
+## Security

-PinDial uses reasonable safeguards designed to protect your information, including encryption at rest and encrypted backups.
-No method of storage or transmission is 100% secure; you are responsible for protecting your device and any exported backup files.
+We use:

+- Encryption at rest for local storage
+- Password-based encryption for exported backup files
+- HTTPS for network requests (when reverse geocoding is enabled)

-## 7) Children’s privacy
+## Children

-PinDial is not intended for children under 13.
-If you believe a child has provided personal information, contact us and we will take appropriate steps.

-## 8) Changes to this policy

-We may update this Privacy Policy from time to time.
-We will update the “Effective date” above when changes are made.
+The App is not directed to children under 13.

-## 9) Contact
+## Contact

-Email: **qq260316514@gmail.com**
+Support email: qq260316514@gmail.com